ibrahni/blogwatch-1/README.md

   - _headless-browser-linux_
   - _ui-brower-windows_

 The target URL for all profiles is https://www.baeldung.com.
-The can be changed using following property
+This can be changed using following property

 - _base.url_ - to target base URL, for example _http://www.baeldung.com_